DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Typical features include:

 In cases of oral lichen planus affecting the gums with contact allergy to mercury, the lichen planus may resolve on replacing the fillings with composite material.
-If the lichen planus is not due to mercury allergy, removing amalgam fillings is very unlikely to result in cure.
+If the lichen planus is not due to mercury allergy, removing amalgam fillings is very unlikely to result in a cure.

 Cutaneous lichen planus tends to clear within a couple of years in most people, but mucosal lichen planus is more likely to persist for a decade or longer.
 Spontaneous recovery is unpredictable, and lichen planus may recur at a later date.
 Scarring is permanent, including balding of the scalp.